Random thoughts on irons used in quilting

 - Buying an iron is a crapshoot.
 Just accept it and you’ll save yourself a lot of stress.

-- Get the extended warranty when purchasing a larger iron
+- Get the extended warranty when purchasing a more expensive iron

 - This travel/mini iron is a workhorse